junxit/us-congress-bills-112/metadata.md

 - 2012-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6134-6135)
 - 2012-09-19 — The title of the measure was amended.
 Agreed to without objection.
 - 2012-09-20 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2012-12-21 — Amendment SA 3432 agreed to in Senate by Unanimous Consent.
+- 2012-12-21 — Amendment SA 3432 proposed by Senator Reid for Senator Vitter. (consideration: CR S8377-8378; text: CR S8377-8378) In the nature of a substitute.
+- 2012-12-21 — Measure laid before Senate by unanimous consent. (consideration: CR S8377-8378)
+- 2012-12-21 — Passed Senate with an amendment by Unanimous Consent.
+- 2012-12-21 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2012-12-21 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2012-12-21 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2012-12-21 — Senate amendment agreed to: Amendment SA 3432 agreed to in Senate by Unanimous Consent.
+- 2012-12-21 — Senate amendment proposed (on the floor): Amendment SA 3432 proposed by Senator Reid for Senator Vitter.(consideration: CR S8377-8378; text: CR S8377-8378)
+- 2012-12-21 — Senate amendment submitted